United Gateway card: No annual fee with a big bonus

 Should you get this card?

-While the card is new, it’s effectively replacing the current United TravelBank card, and the legacy United MileagePlus credit card.
+The card replaced the United TravelBank card, and the legacy United MileagePlus credit card.
 If you’ve got one of these cards, you should have received your new card by October 31, 2020.
 Your account number, credit line, and other details will remain the same.

 United aptly names this card the United Gateway℠ Card.
 It’s a great starter card if you’re new to the miles and points hobby.
 Because it’s a no-annual-fee card, there’s zero risk in opening it and giving it a try.
 It comes with a sign-up bonus that’s large enough to book a free round-trip domestic flight, such as Chicago to Miami.
 Once you get the taste of free airfare, you won’t go back.

 The 2x miles for spending at gas stations and commuting is a good deal, as these are not bonus categories on other United credit cards.
 And the ability to earn 3x miles at grocery stores through September 30, 2021, is also very impressive.
 If you’re a United miles fanatic, it’s not a bad card to have.
 Just note that the card won’t have benefits like Priority Boarding, free checked bags, and exclusive award access like with the United℠ Explorer Card or the United Club℠ Infinite Card.